AndrewRichards-Code/GEAR/README.md

 * Runtime Shader and Pipeline recompilation.

 # Projects
-## GEAR_CORE
-Contains the core functionality of the game engine.
+* GEAR_CORE: Contains the core functionality of the game engine.
 Build as a dynamic library; Dynamic Runtime Linking (MD).

-## GEAR_NATIVE_SCRTIPT
-Contains the native script that are dynamically loaded by GEAR_CORE.
+* GEAR_NATIVE_SCRTIPT: Contains the native script that are dynamically loaded by GEAR_CORE.
 Build as a dynamic library; Dynamic Runtime Linking (MD).

-## GEARBOX
-A simple level editor using ImGui.
+* GEARBOX: A simple level editor using ImGui.
 Build as executable; Dynamic Runtime Linking (MD).

 ## External Projects